premail/premail/README.md

 Once the production email is rendered, you can:

-- import directly (as HTML) into your emailer of choice
+- Copy the code from `index.html` into your emailer of choice; all the code and styles are included!
-- share the `index` files with colleagues
+- Use the `index.txt` plain-text version, if you've chosen to have one created, in the appropriate place provided by your emailer.
-- upload the file as part of a repo and use something like [GitHub Pages](https://pages.github.com/) to view/share it in a browser; for instance
+- Share the `index` files with colleagues.
-  [here's the rendered file](https://rootwork.github.io/mjml-quickstart/designs/_templates/dist/index.html) from the sample templates
+- Upload the file as part of a repo and use something like [GitHub Pages](https://pages.github.com/) to view/share it in a browser -- for instance
-- use the `index.txt` plain-text version, if you've chosen to have one created, in the appropriate place provided by your emailer
+  [here's the rendered file](https://rootwork.github.io/mjml-quickstart/designs/_templates/dist/index.html) from the sample templates.

 ## Automatic code formatting and linting